mgold/Elm-Projects/README.md

 This repo includes both standalone demonstrations / applets and reuseable library code.

+Also included is a subjective and non-exhaustive list of improvements I'd like to see in Elm, `plans.md`.
+Some ideas have ready-to-go implementations; some are pipe dreams.

 ## Standalone Programs
 ### Gyrations
 A non-interactive screensaver, featuring rotating orbs of changing color.